kohei-us/mdds/doc/multi_type_vector.rst

 and empty blocks don't store any element block instances, creations or deletions of empty blocks don't trigger these event handlers.

-The trait also allows you to configure other behaviors of :cpp:type:`~mdds::mtv::soa::multi_type_vector`.
+The trait also allows you to configure other behaviors of :cpp:type:`~mdds::multi_type_vector`.
 Refer to :cpp:type:`mdds::mtv::default_trait` for all available parameters.